-Contributions can be made by or on behalf of an employee with full tax relief if, in total, they do not exceed the relevant Annual Allowance for that tax year (for 2022-23 the Annual Allowance is generally £40,000, although there are exceptions - see further below for the exception which applies to high earners).
-In addition, subject to certain conditions, an employee may be able to carry forward any unused Annual Allowance from the previous three tax years (provided that he or she was at some point during those tax years a member of a registered pension scheme).
+Contributions can be made by or on behalf of an employee with full tax relief if, the total amount of contributions do not exceed the relevant Annual Allowance for that tax year (For tax year 2024-25 the general Annual Allowance is £60,000, although there are exceptions - see further below for the exception which applies to high earners).
+In addition, subject to certain conditions, an employee may be able to carry forward any unused Annual Allowance from the previous three tax years (provided that they were at some point during those tax years a member of a registered pension scheme).

 Individuals are subject to income tax under self-assessment at their marginal rate on contributions in excess of the Annual Allowance.